MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-apps-ios-app-configuration-policy-add-assign.md

 ### SEP Mobile app configuration policy

-Use the same Azure AD account previously configured in the [Symantec Endpoint Protection Management console](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/getting-up-and-running-on-for-the-first-time-v45150512-d43e1033/logging-on-to-the-console-v8025272-d23e2462.html), which should be the same account used to sign in to the Intune.
+Use the same Microsoft Entra ID account previously configured in the [Symantec Endpoint Protection Management console](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/getting-up-and-running-on-for-the-first-time-v45150512-d43e1033/logging-on-to-the-console-v8025272-d23e2462.html), which should be the same account used to sign in to the Intune.

 - **Download** the iOS app configuration policy file:
   - Go to [Symantec Endpoint Protection Management console](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-protection/all/getting-up-and-running-on-for-the-first-time-v45150512-d43e1033/logging-on-to-the-console-v8025272-d23e2462.html) and sign in with your admin credentials.